Governing Body Structure & Responsibility

 - Six co-opted Governors

-- Two associate members
+- Three associate members

 The standard term of office for a Governor is four years.
 The Chair and Vice Chair are elected annually at the first meeting of the academic year.